 Before you go shopping for containers, the following guidelines will help you determine the types and number of plants appropriate for various container sizes:

-- 10-inch (2 1/2- to 3-gallon) container: one strawberry plant; one leaf lettuce, Swiss chard or bush bean plant; 11 or 12 carrots; four turnips; one small herb plant; two or three flowering annuals
+- 10-inch (2 1/2- to 3-gallon) container: one strawberry plant; one leaf lettuce, Swiss chard or bush bean plant; six to nine carrots; four turnips; one small herb plant; two or three flowering annuals

 - 14-inch (6- to 7-gallon) container: three or four pole beans on a trellis; four to six flowering annuals; one dwarf shrub, berry bush or citrus tree